Shopify/polaris/documentation/guides/migrating-from-v6-to-v7.md

 ### TextField

-The `autoComplete` prop on `TextField` is now requiredto help enforce accessibility.
+The `autoComplete` prop on `TextField` is now required to help enforce accessibility.
 Refer to the [`TextField autocomplete documentation`](https://github.com/Shopify/polaris-react/blob/main/src/components/TextField/README.md#autocomplete) for more information and recommendations on which values to use under different circumstances.

-## Sewing Kit

-If you use Polaris in an app built with sewing-kit, it must use at least sewing-kit 0.152.0 to leverage esnext builds.